How to Shop for Clothing at a Thrift Store

 2. Consider Where the Clothes Come From

-3. Find the Stores that Organize Clothing By Size
+3. Find Stores that Organize Clothing by Size

 I've wasted hours in stores that just throw all of the jeans together on one rack and all the dress pants on another.
 I usually don't even look at the sizes and just try guessing instead.
 It's so much easier to find something that fits you quickly if the clothes are organized by size.
 It's also a good indication that the store takes good care of the clothing.